-Newly appointed Trustees are provided with a comprehensive induction through the provision of training courses.
+Newly appointed Trustees are provided with a comprehensive induction through the provision of training courses both at a local and national level.

 Organisational Structure

 CAR&BL is governed by its Trustee Board which is responsible for setting the strategic direction of the organisation and the policy of the charity.
 The Trustees carry the ultimate responsibility for its conduct and for ensuring that the charity satisfies its legal and contractual obligations.
 Trustees meet as a minimum quarterly and delegate the day-to-day operation of the organisation to senior management.
 The Trustee Board is independent from management.
 A register of members' interests is maintained at the registered office and is available to the public.